Qualia Mind Review

 Choline-related ingredients

-Choline is the precursor to an underdog neurotransmitter, acetylcholine.
-While you might not be as familiar with it as you are with serotonin, dopamine, or adrenaline, it’s incredibly important for our everyday function.
+Choline is the precursor to the neurotransmitter, acetylcholine.
+While you might not be as familiar with it as you are with serotonin, dopamine, or norepinephrine, it’s incredibly important for our everyday function.
 Acetylcholine is the primary neurotransmitter in our central and peripheral nervous systems, responsible for everything from muscle movement to learning and memory.
 It’s also the easiest neurotransmitter to manipulate through chemical and botanical ingredients, though it comes with some downsides: because it’s used in so many bodily processes, it’s easy to accidentally disrupt homeostasis, which can lead to choline buildup and toxicity.
-Many pesticides, for example, block the body’s ability to stop producing acetylcholine in the same way that huperzine A does.
+Many pesticides, for example, block the body’s ability to stop producing acetylcholine in the same way that another Qualia Mind ingredient, huperzine A, does.

-While choline-related supplement ingredients can be a little precarious safety-wise when used recklessly, they’re still an excellent way of modulating your brain and improving your learning and memory capabilities.
-Many — but not all — of the choline-related ingredients in Qualia Mind have solid research backing up their use, especially Bacopa monnieri extract and citicoline.
-Huperzine A, while effective, has the potential for danger, and alpha-GPC, velvet bean seed extract, and Celastrus paniculatus seed extract don’t have enough consistent findings to rally behind yet.
+While choline-related supplement ingredients can be risky when used recklessly, they can still be a potentially effective way of modulating your brain and improving your learning and memory capabilities.
+Many — but not all — of the choline-related ingredients in Qualia Mind have solid research supporting their use, especially Bacopa monnieri extract and citicoline.
+Huperzine A, while effective, has the potential for danger, and alpha-GPC, Mucuna pruriens (velvet bean) seed extract, and Celastrus paniculatus seed extract don’t have enough consistent findings to rally behind yet.

 Let’s take a closer look at these ingredients.